fpereiro/gotoB/readme.md

 Reactive views are implemented as responders.
 There's a 1:1:1 relationship between a `vfun`, a DOM element and a responder with verb `change`.
 When an event with verb `change` matches the responder of a view, it's `rfun` executes the `vfun` and uses its output to either generate or update the DOM element.

+Dangling views are not allowed by gotoв because if they were allowed, gotoв would not know when to delete their responders, if at all.
+This is particularly important with nested views: when an outermost view is redrawn, the responders of its nested reactive views are deleted.
+If a user wanted to repurpose some of these views, they would have to let gotoв know somehow.
+This complication can be completely eliminated by requiring this 1:1:1 relationship between `vfun`, responder and DOM element. `vfuns` can be reused, but not views.
+The performance hit of recreating views is minimal and the simplification of both the interface and implementation greatly benefits from this decision.

 Assuming that its input is valid, an invocation to `B.view` will do two things:
 - Return a lith that represents a single DOM element.
 - Set up a responder for redrawing the view.